oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Feature Summary

 * This specification defines
- - a format for the payload of an Issuer-signed JWT containing selectively disclosable claims that include object properties (key-value pairs), array elements, and nested data structures built from these,
+ - a format for the payload of an Issuer-signed JWT containing selectively disclosable claims that include object properties (name-value pairs), array elements, and nested data structures built from these,
  - a format for data associated with the JWT that enables selectively disclosing those claims,
  - facilities for binding the JWT to a key and associated data to prove possession thereof, and
  - a format, extending the JWS Compact Serialization, for the combined transport of the JWT and associated data that is suitable for both issuance and presentation.